-If the r value is < 0.995; the r^2 value is < 0.99; or the RSE is > 20%, qualify all associated detects as estimated J and all non-detects as estimated UJ.
+If the r value is < 0.995; the $r^2$ value is < 0.99; or the RSE is > 20%, qualify all associated detects as estimated J and all non-detects as estimated UJ.

-If the acceptance criteria are grossly exceeded (defined as r value < 0.95; r^2 value < 0.90; or RSE > 30%) qualify associated detects as estimated J and non-detects as X, exclusion of data recommended.
+If the acceptance criteria are grossly exceeded (defined as r value < 0.95; $r^2$ value < 0.90; or RSE > 30%) qualify associated detects as estimated J and non-detects as X, exclusion of data recommended.

-For metals analysis, all target analyte results that are within the linear range but above the calibration range should first be diluted to within the calibration range before they are reported.
-As an alternative, a high level check standard to verify the linear range (within \pm 10%) can be used.
+All target analyte results that are within the linear range but above the calibration range should first be diluted to within the calibration range before they are reported.
+As an alternative, a high-level check standard to verify the linear range (within $\pm$ 10%) can be used.
 If sample results are reported above the calibration range without dilution or analysis of a linear range check standard, qualify all detects as X, and make note of the lack of dilution(s) or linear range check standard(s) in the data validation report.
 Non-detects do not require qualification.